Engee documentation

 widemul(x, y)

-See also the description promote and Base.add_sum.
+See also promote, Base.add_sum.

 Examples